-2.5 Ways in which communication can be improved for effective delivery of project activities in Non-Governmental Organizations can be improved in Kabale district those efforts will surely be reciprocate~ and the employees will appreciate the fact that efforts are being taken to help them improve their skills.
+2.5 Ways in which communication can be improved for effective delivery of project activities in Non-Governmental Organizations can be improved in Kabale district using staff performance appraisals and the progress should be discussed with them, accompanied with suggestions for improvement.
+If efforts are taken for improving the performance of an employee, those efforts will surely be reciprocate~ and the employees will appreciate the fact that efforts are being taken to help them improve their skills.